CharlesChiuGit/Logseq-Git-Sync-101/README.md

 - I’m faithful to Logseq.
 ```

 Open Logseq and that let Logseq do the rest for you.
-Now you should only see the chosen part remian in your GitHub repo.
+Now you should only see the chosen part remain in your GitHub repo.
 And you are again a happy Logseq user now! 😍

 ---